-No Leave label J3 blank.
+- No Leave label J3 blank. - Yes Read on.

-Write at label J3 the value (on 30 June 2023) of the SMSF's beneficial interest in residential and non-residential real property that is:
+Write at label J3 the value (on 30 June 2024) of the SMSF's beneficial interest in residential and non-residential real property that is both:

-- located overseas, and - held in a trust as security for a borrowing under a limited recourse borrowing arrangement.
+- located overseas - held in a trust as security for a borrowing under a limited recourse borrowing arrangement.